rituAgr/Typescript_Basics/README.md

 via Typescript compiler.
 The typescript compiler is node js program.
 So, we get functionality of JS with less of its problems.

-TypeScript -> NodeJS Compiler -> JavaScript -> NodeJS -> Run on Browser
+TypeScript -> Typescript Compiler -> JavaScript -> NodeJS -> Run on Browser
 ____

 #### Setting